 Many industry experts are urging investors to steer clear of cannabis stocks.

 There are already a phenomenal number of marijuana growers in America alone.
-More than there are breweries, in fact!
-As is the case with grocers and farmers, the weed market is sure to experience price compression.
+More than there are breweries!
+As is the case with grocers and farmers, the cannabis market is sure to experience price compression.
 Also, as far as investors are concerned, marijuana is a commodity.
 They don’t care if it makes you feel energetic or stoned!

 However, we have outlined five possible marijuana investment funds with potential.
 Nonetheless, make sure you discuss matters with a professional and only invest what you can afford to lose.